 How about neither.
 How about it doesn’t mean anything, and what matters is that they feel they created from their heart and with passion.

 Further still, things seen as failures in the moment sometimes just need time to pan out.
 “Sleeping Beauty” did not begin as a beloved Disney movie.
 It was a box office disappointment.
 Van Gogh was not a famous painter in his day but was instead supported by his brother.
 “The Great Gatsby” confused people when it debuted and was never expected to be a literary classic.

 Failure terrifies and hurts us because we are so committed to the idea that it can and it should.
 Our need to outright deny it as the only way we can chase our dreams only reinforces its power over us.

 I’ve learned that failure isn’t something I need to hide from like a monster under the bed.
-Each and every time it shows up I have the power to look it in the face and remind myself that it's not important.
+Each and every time it shows up, I have the power to look it in the face and remind myself that it's not important.
 My only goal in life is not to avoid failure.
 My goals are to create, to express myself, to grow my mind and heart.

 Let us not chase our dreams trembling in fear of failure, but not expecting it either.